RamyQabel/Growth-curve/README.md

 If all you want is the R package, you can install it from file R/GCAT_N.N.N.tar.gz using R CMD INSTALL.
 You can also install it in RStudio, using menu Tools ==> Install Packages ==> Package Archive File.

-## Virtual machine
+## Virtual machine (VM)
 A Ubuntu VirtualBox VM built by Fernando Marotta is available at https://drive.google.com/open?id=1ZSlJozj8cgZ66BR_6_V3G3OVeBdEomNN.
-Password for the user _dolo_ is _dolito_
+Download and unzip the archive.
+Once VirtualBox is installed (see below), you should be able to launch the VM by double-clicking file *Ubuntu.vbox*.
+Password for the user _Dolo_ is _dolito_.

+### Install VirtualBox software
+This is necessary to run the VM.
+See https://www.virtualbox.org/wiki/Downloads.

 ### Change system language
 This VM's language is Spanish.
 If you wish to change to another language, see instructions here: https://websiteforstudents.com/how-to-change-to-your-native-language-on-ubuntu-17-10/